lloydroc/lloydroc.github.io/content/post/java/multicore.md

 date: "2019-02-24T14:57:00Z"
 ---

-Any program these days that does any significant computational load should utilize the availble processor cores.
+Any program these days that does any significant computational load should utilize the available processor cores.
 In this post we'll show an example using Java where we schedule [Callables](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/Callable.html) on all available processor cores.
 In Java a Callable is task that returns a result and may throw an exception.
 It is very similar to a [Thread](https://docs.oracle.com/javase/10/docs/api/java/lang/Thread.html), but gives a much easier way to return the result asynchronous computation.
 I typically don't see many reasons to not use Callables over Threads, since even if you don't want or need to return the result you can still return some sort of status code.
 This blurb is directly from the Javadoc *The Callable interface is similar to Runnable, in that both are designed for classes whose instances are potentially executed by another thread.
 A Runnable, however, does not return a result and cannot throw a checked exception.*

 To obtain a [Future](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/Future.html) in Java we need to submit the Callable to an [Executor Service](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ExecutorService.html).
 A Future represents the result of an asynchronous computation.
 You have a reference to a future, it is working in the background.
 To block and wait until it is done call the get method.
-The process is pretty straighforward for divvying up tasks on multiple cores if you use the so called "Boss-Worker" Model.
+The process is pretty straightforward for divvying up tasks on multiple cores if you use the so called "Boss-Worker" Model.
 Where you break a computation down into different sub-computations, have workers work on each one, then collect and aggregate the result at the end.

 I think of it in this way:
 1. Define a unit of computation.
 This will be implemented in your class that implements the Callable Interface.